Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 If videos are found they are re-named to match our naming conventions.
 Missing episodes or episodes with lower quality will be flagged in the output log.

-Loading only the API dump will search and rename files across multiple shows.
+Loading only the API dump will search and rename files across multiple shows but will NOT be able to tell you if you have all of the episodes of a specific show.

-Specifying a Show CSV as well as the API dump will limit the analysis to just that show.
+Specifying a Show CSV AND the API dump will limit the analysis to just that show but will be able to report whether you have the full show or are missing episodes.

 ## USAGE
 - Run gb-dl-checker.py (or exe)